Algorithmic Computability and Approximability of Capacity-Achieving Input Distributions: Introduction

 \section{Introduction}

 The capacity of a channel describes the maximum rate at which a sender can reliably transmit a message over a noisy channel to a receiver.
 Accordingly, the capacity is a function of the channel and is usually expressed by entropic quantities that are maximized over all possible input distributions.
 To this end, a (numerical) evaluation of the capacity and a characterization of the optimal input distribution that maximizes the capacity expression are important and common tasks in information and communication theory.
-To date, for discrete memoryless channels (DMCs) no closed form solution for the optimal input distribution as a function of the channel is known.
+To date, for discrete memoryless channels (DMCs) no general closed form solutions for the capacity expressions or the corresponding optimal input distribution as a function of the channel are known.
 Therefore, several approaches have been proposed to algorithmically compute the capacity and also (implicitly) the corresponding optimizer.
-This is an interesting and challenging task which can be seen already for the binary symmetric channel whose capacity is a transcendental number\footnote{An \emph{algebraic number} is a number that is a root of a non-zero polynomial with integer coefficients.
-A \emph{transcendental number} is a number that is not algebraic, i.e., it is not a root of any non-zero integer polynomial.} in general (see also the appendix for a detailed discussion on this).
+Such a numerical simulation and computation on digital computers has been already proposed by Shannon, Gallager, and Berlekamp in \cite{ShannonGallagerBerlekamp-1967-BoundsErrorProbability} and Blahut in \cite{Blahut-1972-Computation}.
+This is an interesting and challenging task for digital computers which can be seen already for the binary symmetric channel with rational crossover probability $p$ whose capacity is a transcendental number\footnote{An \emph{algebraic number} is a number that is a root of a non-zero polynomial with integer coefficients.
+A \emph{transcendental number} is a number that is not algebraic, i.e., it is not a root of any non-zero integer polynomial.} in general except for the trivial case $p=\frac{1}{2}$ (see also the appendix for a detailed discussion on this).
 Thus, an exact computation of the capacity value is not possible on a digital computer as any practical algorithm must stop after a finite number of computation steps and, therefore, only an approximation of the capacity value is possible.
+From a practical point of view, this is not a problem since there are algorithms that take the rational crossover probability $p$ and a given approximation error $\frac{1}{2^n}$ with $n\in\N$ as inputs and stop when a rational number is calculated whose approximation error to the corresponding capacity is smaller than the required approximation error $\frac{1}{2^n}$.